 The optional rear corner steadies, which can be lowered by using the brace supplied, are designed to give greater stability to the vehicle when it is stationary on site.
+The brace is stored in the wardrobe.

-Note: On no account should the rear corner steadies be used to jack up the vehicle when carrying out maintenance or changing a wheel
+Note: On no account should the rear corner steadies be used to jack up the vehicle when carrying out maintenance or changing a wheel.

-It is important to site your motorhome level to ensure correct operation of the refrigeration, cooker, etc, by using purpose made ramps and NOT bricks or such items.
+It is important to site your motorhome level to ensure correct operation of the refrigeration, cooker, etc. by using purpose made ramps and NOT bricks or such items